SET

 In the case of GT or TS-formatted files, an extension of .des is assumed.
 A previously SET data set can be SET by its reference number, as shown by SHOW DATA, rather than by name.

-Note: Maximum simultaneous data sets: 30 (as of Ferret ver.
-5.41).
+Note: Maximum simultaneous data sets that may be open at once is limited to 100.
 Use CANCEL DATA if the limit is reached.

 Command qualifiers for SET DATA_SET: